rebecavalverde/help-docs/docs/en/edu/createanewclass.md

 ![choose a name for your new class](/help/assets/img/createaclass/chooseanameforyournewclass.PNG)

+If you use Google Classroom, click on the link above.

 ## 3. Invite your students to your new class

 (link to Invite students)